rhyshalsey/coin-tracker/README.md

 The `Radix UI` and `Headless UI` component libraries have been used in order to create the base of the components.
 This allows us to have well tested, reliable and accessible components, while reducing the overhead of creating and managing various components.

 `D3.js` is used in order to display performant, flexible and animated graphs.

+Tests run with `Jest` and the following libraries:

+- `React Testing Library` for testing React Components
+- `Mock Service Worker` for mocking network requests
+- `whatwg-fetch` polyfill to remove errors relating to fetch not existing in the test environment

 ## Deploy on Vercel